 We appreciate the unique nature of Queensland small businesses and recognise that there is no one-size-fits-all approach.
 To ensure we do our best to help small businesses thrive, we will:

-Deliver exceptional services
+Deliver empathetic services

-Dominique Lamb is an experienced stakeholder advocate.
+is an experienced stakeholder advocate.

 Previously, as CEO of the National Retail Association (NRA), Dominique advocated on all areas of policy at a federal and state government level.
 For instance, she played an integral role in the development of the federal leasing code throughout the COVID lockdown period with industry organisations representing landlords and tenants.
 Before this, Dominique was Director of NRA Legal providing industrial relations and employment law advice.
 Dominque has been recognised for her outstanding contribution to the industry with multiple awards and finalist nods.